codefresh-io/docs.codefresh.io/_docs/security/secrets.md

 1. Half the private key is saved in a `configmap` that represents this sealing key, stored in the Shared Configuration Repo
 2. The other half of the private key is stored in the Codefresh platform

-When the `configmap` is synced to the cluster from the Shared Configuration Repo by its Argo CD application, the App-proxy reconciles this `configmap` into a sealing key secret.

 For more details, you can read our [blog post for sealed secrets](https://codefresh.io/blog/handle-secrets-like-pro-using-gitops/){:target="_blank"}.